cryptoparty/handbook/src/chapter_01_understanding_email/02_fears.md

 *I logged in from an insecure location... how do I know now if my account has been hacked?*

-*I've done nothing wrong... what do I have to hide?*
+*I have done nothing wrong... what do I have to hide?*

 *Why would anybody care about me?*

 Unfortunately, there are many practical, social, and economic incentives for malicious hackers to break into the accounts of random Internet individuals.
 The most obvious incentive is identity and financial theft, when the attacker may be trying to get access to credit card numbers, shopping site credentials, or banking information to steal money.
-A hacker has no way to know ahead of time which users might be better targets than others, so they just try to break into all accounts, even if the user doesn't have anything to take or is careful not to expose his information.
+A hacker has no way to know ahead of time which users might be better targets than others, so they just try to break into all accounts, even if the user does not have anything to take or is careful not to expose his information.

 Less obvious are attacks to gain access to valid and trusted user accounts to collect contact email addresses from and then distribute mass spam, or to gain access to particular services tied to an email account, or to use as a "stepping stone" in sophisticated social engineering attacks.
 For example, once in control of your account a hacker could rapidly send emails to your associates or co-workers requesting emergency access to more secured computer systems.